rehierl/node-tree-outliner/3-0-4-single-s.md

 * `(y loosely-belongs-to t)`, if some `x in N` exists such that `(x ancestor-of y)` and `(x strictly-belongs-to t)`

 Consequently, any node automatically loosely belongs to any section that strictly contains any of its ancestors.
-Each node may therefore belong to any number of sections.
+Each node may therefore belong to any number of (i.e. multiple) sections.

 These loose relationships can not be undefined because they will be established automatically as soon as any ancestor is associated with a section.